biosustain/dsp_course_proteomics_intro/_sources/material/instructions_quantms_PXD04621.md

 Currently the data is stored on a
 [Google Drive folder](https://drive.google.com/drive/folders/1gxUh9nMx9icFLrI0vn3zAB9dDjZf-1Nh).
+It should be downloaded when you run the tutorial in a GitHub codespace automatically.

-We use [gdown](https://github.com/wkentaro/gdown) to download these files from Google Drive.
+In case you do not see the `mzML` files in the `data/PXD040621/mzML/` folder, you can manually use [gdown](https://github.com/wkentaro/gdown) to download these files from Google Drive:

 ```bash
 conda activate base